 - Multinational Team: The Habsburg Empire is formed by five different constituent nations and a lot of ethnicities.
 If there's a war their armies will look like this.

 - Paper Tiger: Austria looks imposing with their starting position, a large territory and a lot of puppets.
-However, due it's descentralized organization, the constituent countries have their own armies and industries with almost no cohesion between themselves and capitulating Austria can take the entire empire down.
+However, due to its descentralized organization, the constituent countries have their own armies and industries with almost no cohesion between themselves and capitulating Austria can take the entire empire down.

-- Vestigial Empire: Almost this, the Empire is already very decentralized and ethnic tensions are on it's breaking point.
-The objective of Austria is to prevent this, either by federalization or by force.
+- Vestigial Empire: Almost this, the Empire is already very decentralized and ethnic tensions are on its breaking point.
+The objective of Austria is to prevent this, if not reassert its place in the modern world, either by federalization or by force.

 Karl I / IV.
 Károly